 You might also like this Instant Pot beef stew recipe.

-A bowl of this vegetable beef soup is chock full of veggies and has tender chunks of beef thanks to the Instant Pot which cooks meat so well.
+A bowl of this vegetable beef soup is chock full of nutritious veggies and has tender chunks of beef thanks to the Instant Pot which cooks meat so well.
 Plus I used some frozen vegetables to make the process quick and easy.

-All of this things are wrapped up in a very tasty, flavorful broth to make this your new favorite recipe for soup this year.
-And while I used an Instant Pot you can use any kind of electric pressure cooker and I have instructions for both the slow cooker and stove top below.
+All of these things are wrapped up in a very tasty, flavorful broth to make this your new favorite recipe for soup this year.

-Recipe ingredients I used.
+Recipe ingredients I used and substitutions.

 Step 1: Press the saute setting and adjust the heat to high.
 Add the olive oil, beef pieces, salt and black pepper.
 Cook for about 5 minutes to brown the meat.

-Step 2: Next add in the onion and celery and cook for a minute or two to soften them.
+Step 2: Next add in the chopped onion and celery and cook for a minute or two to soften them.
 Then press the cancel button.

 Step 4: Let the pressure come down naturally (a natural release rather than a quick release) and then serve.
-Store leftovers in an airtight container.
-(Please scroll down to find the printable recipe card.
+If you want you can garnish with fresh herbs like parsley if you want.

 How to freeze this vegetable soup.